 Most medical and assistive devices are taxable.
 As a result, the GST and QST generally apply to medical and assistive devices intended for:

-- healthcare institutions (This link will open a new window) (such as hospitals and clinics)
+- healthcare institutions (such as hospitals and clinics)

 - healthcare professionals (such as physicians, pharmacists and dentists)